 The Bodhisatta was once a fairy living in a humble clump of kusha grass.
-The king’s palace had one large pillar holding up the roof and it needed to be replaced.
-The royal carpenters searched far and wide for a suitable tree, and the only one they could find was home to a tree fairy the king greatly respected.
-The carpenters explained this situation to the king and he told them to make the proper sacrifices before cutting the tree down; he would find a new tree fairy to worship.
-The carpenters performed a ceremony and said they would be back the next day with their axes.
+The king’s palace had one large pillar holding up the roof, and it needed to be replaced.
+The royal carpenters searched far and wide for a suitable tree, and the only one they could find was home to a tree fairy who the king greatly respected.
+The carpenters explained the situation to the king, and he told them to make the proper sacrifices before cutting the tree down; he would find a new tree fairy to worship.
+The carpenters performed a ceremony at the tree and said they would be back the next day with their axes.

 The tree fairy was devastated about losing her home and had no idea where else she and her children could live.
-When the spirits of the forest heard her crying, they came to see what the problem was, but none had an idea how to stop the carpenters.
-When the Bodhisatta heard the bad news about his close friend he told her not to worry, he would save the tree.
+Other spirits from the forest heard her crying and came to console her, but none had any idea how to stop the carpenters.
+When the Bodhisatta heard the bad news about his close friend, he told her not to worry; he would save her tree.

 Her home saved, the tree fairy joyfully sang the Bodhisatta’s praises to all the other tree fairies and advised them not to look down on grass fairies and other beings of lower rank; be friends with any and all wise beings because everybody has their own particular skills.